In a hurry? Our top pick is the Bialetti Moka Express.

 - It’s available in 8 different sizes, which is a wider range than any other moka pot

-- Fairly easy to clean and maintain – all you have to do is rinse it after use
+- Fairly easy to clean and maintain – all you have to do is rinse it with hot water after use

 - It’s made of aluminum, which isn’t as good as stainless steel